Use the FREE Reverse Mortgage Calculator

 Our Most Commonly Asked Questions

-A reverse mortgage could be a great way to help you live your later life to the full.
+A reverse mortgage1 could be a great way to help you live your later life to the full.

-By borrowing a tax-free lump sum you could be able to fund home improvements, help younger family members get on the property ladder, or simply maintain your lifestyle in retirement.
+By borrowing a tax-free lump sum2 you could be able to fund home improvements, help younger family members get on the property ladder, or simply maintain your lifestyle in retirement.

 How much you can borrow depends on a number of factors, including your age, the type of asset you own, and its value.

-When comparing the reverse mortgage market, a specialist adviser will explain:
+When comparing the reverse mortgage market, a specialist adviser3 will explain:

 - You have to get advice before releasing equity.

-- Check for plans that have a no negative equity guarantee, so you’ll never owe more than your house’s value.
+- Check for plans that have a no negative equity4 guarantee, so you’ll never owe more than your house’s value.

 - It reduces the value of your estate.